aicell-lab/ddls-course/content/course/ddls-2023/_index.md

 -   For master students, the grade on the oral exam determines the final grade on the course provided the other three activities have received a passing grade.
 -   For PhD students, the oral exam is not mandatory, but you are welcome to join the oral exam if you want to practice your presentation skills.

+The submission of the computer lab, the project report and the oral exam will be first reviewed and graded by your peers, and then the final grade and feedbacks will be given by the teachers and examiner.

 ## Communication and groups